seanmoylan/Applied_Project/README.md

 2. [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
 3. [Mac](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)
 4. [Linux](https://docs.mongodb.com/manual/administration/install-on-linux/)
-5. Once you have Mongo fully installed on your device, the FlaskServery.py will create an instance of a database when it is run for the first time.
+5. Once you have Mongo fully installed on your device, the FlaskServery.py will create a new instance of a database when it is run for the first time.
+6. Alternatively you can install MangoDB Compass.
+7. Once fully installed click "Fill in connection fields individually" which is displayed under the "New Connection" heading
+8. The fields shown should be autofilled to Hostname: `localhost` and Port: `27017` by default
+9. Leave authentication as None and select `connect`
+10. Select the test database which will appear on the left hand side of the window
+11. Now select `Create Collection`
+12. You will need to create a collection named "user" and one named "location"
+13. Once inside one of the collections select `Add Data` , `Import File` and select either the user.json file or locations.json file and add them to their respective collection.
+14. The files needed to populate both collections can be found at` /Server/database_test_data`

 ## Development Environment